Buy compost and gravel from Sunderland Yard

 Sunderland Yard Recycling Facility does not accept yard debris or wood products.

-More about Portland's Leaf Day Compost
+More about Portland's Leaf Day compost

 The City of Portland's Leaf Day leaf collection program begins early November and runs through mid-December.
 This program focuses on picking up the leaves that fall onto the streets.
 Removing leaves from streets helps reduce slippery road conditions, increasing the safety of motorists, pedestrians, and bicyclists.
 Street leaf removal also reduces street flooding caused by clogged catch basins (grated storm drains).
 The City infrastructure also benefits from the reduced amount of leaves entering the storm drains.